bbauska/JS-Basics-Unlock/README.md

 <h3 id="">9.5 Leveraging New Data Structures in ES6 and Beyond</h3>

-ES6 introduced several important new data structures to JavaScript, enhancing the language\'s capability to handle complex collections and offering more control over memory and type constraints.
+ES6 introduced several important new data structures to JavaScript, enhancing the language&#39;s capability to handle complex collections and offering more control over memory and type constraints.
 These additions include Maps, Sets, WeakMaps, WeakSets, and Typed Arrays, each fulfilling specific needs in data management and manipulation.